A Comparative Review of Dimension Reduction Methods in Approximate Bayesian Computation: Introduction

 \section{Introduction}

-Bayesian inference is typically focused on the posterior distribution $p(\theta|y_{obs})\propto p(y_{obs}|\theta)p(\theta)$ of a parameter vector $\theta\in\Theta\subseteq\mathbb{R}^q$, $q\geq 1$, representing the updating of one's prior beliefs, $p(\theta)$, through the likelihood (model) function, $p(y_{obs}|\theta)$, having observed data $y_{obs}\in{\mathcal Y}$.
-The term {\it approximate Bayesian computation} (ABC) refers to a family of models and algorithms that aim to draw samples from an approximate posterior distribution when the likelihood, $p(y_{obs}|\theta)$, is unavailable or computationally intractable, but where it feasible to quickly generate data from the model, $y\sim p(\cdot|\theta)$.
+Bayesian inference is typically focused on the posterior distribution $p(\theta|y_{\mathrm{obs}})\propto p(y_{\mathrm{obs}}|\theta)p(\theta)$ of a parameter vector $\theta\in\Theta\subseteq\mathbb{R}^q$, $q\geq1$, representing the updating of one's prior beliefs, $p(\theta)$, through the likelihood (model) function, $p(y_{\mathrm{obs}}|\theta)$, having observed data $y_{\mathrm{obs}}\in{\mathcal Y}$.
+The term \textit{approximate Bayesian computation} (ABC) refers to a family of models and algorithms that aim to draw samples from an approximate posterior distribution when the likelihood, $p(y_{\mathrm{obs}}|\theta)$, is unavailable or computationally intractable, but where it is feasible to quickly generate data from the model, $y\sim p(\cdot|\theta)$.
 ABC is rapidly becoming a popular tool for the analysis of complex statistical models in an increasing number and breadth of research areas.
-See e.g. \shortciteN{lopes+b09}, \shortciteN{bertorelle+bm10}, \shortciteN{Beaumont10}, \shortciteN{CsilleryEtAl10} and \shortciteN{sisson+f11} for a partial overview of the application of ABC methods.
+See, for example, \citet{lopes+b09}, \citet{bertorelle+bm10}, \citet{Beaumont10}, \citet{CsilleryEtAl10} and \citet{sisson+f11} for a partial overview of the application of ABC methods.